lukewhrit/spacebin/README.md

 ## License

-Spacebin is licensed under the very permissive 3-clause Clear BSD License.

-Spacebin is allowed to be used for commercial purposes and in private instances.
-Spacebin does **not** provide any warranty or hold any liability, and does **not** grant patent rights to contributors.

-This referenced license can be found in markdown format in [LICENSE.md](LICENSE.md).
+Spacebin is licensed under the GNU General Public License v3.
+A copy of this license can be found in markdown format in [LICENSE.md](LICENSE.md).